ScreamingSandals/BedWars/docs/troubleshooting.md

 3. First filled is name, enter your new one.
 The name cannot look like this `test arena` and always needs to be one string, that means `test-arena`.
 The name also must be unique, that means you cannot have two arenas with the same name.
 4. Save the file
 5. Restart or reload the server

-## Kicked from server with strange errors
-That is not our fault.
-You are probably using version older than `1.9.4`.
-Nametags, scoreboars and others might be causing that.
-We ``don't support 1.8.x`` in any way.
-If you are still having this error on a newer version, feel free to contact us on our Discord server.

 ## Class version errors
 `SomeClass has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0 (unable to load class SomeClass)`